 We make real estate investments directly and through entities wholly-owned by the Operating Partnership, or indirectly through other entities.
-As of December 31, 2013, we owned interests in 38 real estate investments which contain, in the aggregate, 12.4 million square feet of leasable space that was 93% leased.
+As of December 31, 2014, we owned interests in 40 real estate investments which contain, in the aggregate, 14.4 million square feet of leasable space that was 96% leased.

-The following table provides additional information regarding each of the properties we owned an interest in as of December 31, 2013 and includes the acquisition of The Rim, which was acquired during February 2014:
+The following table provides additional information regarding each of the properties we owned an interest in as of December 31, 2014: